BSVino/LunarWorkshop/README.md

 Tinker
 ------

-Tinker is Lunar Workshop's internal game engine.
+SMAK is built on top of Tinker, Lunar Workshop's internal game engine.
 Only the application engine part is available in this release of SMAK.

-The source code is fully featured with a shader and material system, and other quirks like a console and user interface.
+The source code is fully featured with a shader and material system, and other cool stuff like a console and GUI.
 It's well profiled and runs on OpenGL 3.0.

 Licenses
 --------